JKeane4210/key-value-service/README.md

 This is a TCP/IP Server-Client relationship implemented for concurrent connections with non-blocking I/O to facilitiate a key-value service.
 The key-value service allows for GET, CONTAINS, and PUT requests to be made according to a binary protocol.
 The requests can then interact with an on-disk persistent B-Tree data structure implemented in [Project 1](https://github.com/JKeane4210/b-tree).

-All code was written from scratch but was inspired by class examples as well as the code examples for *TCP/IP Sockets in C* by Michael J. Donahoo and Kenneth L.Calvert.
+All code was written from scratch but was inspired by class examples as well as the code examples for *TCP/IP Sockets in C* by Michael J. Donahoo and Kenneth L. Calvert.
 The code is in C++ and is for the MSML Distributed Databases class.

 ## Instructions